chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: I ran the simulation again and find out when in "DANGER\_AVIODANCE" state, the robot moves back and forth repeatly and not be able to escape from that state, please update: while move backwards robot should also simultaneously turn right, and while move forwards also simultaneously turn left
+# frage I ran the simulation again and find out when in "DANGER\_AVIODANCE" state, the robot moves back and forth repeatly and not be able to escape from that state, please update: while move backwards robot should also simultaneously turn right, and while move forwards also simultaneously turn left